sherlinee/ArticleCMS/WRITEUP.md

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

+My preference is an App service.
+I am deploying lightweight APIs.
+Moreover, app service is cheaper than a VM and I am concerned about scaling, there is no need for a virtual machine